IDSS-NIAID/MSformatR/README.md

 Settable parameters:

 * `input`: This specifies the location of the data to be summarized.
 See the `format` section below for format-specific details.
 By default, MSformatR will look for all relevant files in the current working directory (i.e. `input: *`).
 Use of unix-style path seperators, `/`, is required.
-R will check the system and replace them with the correct path seperator if running on Windows.
+R will check the system and replace them with the correct path seperator if running on Windows. `input` is assumed to be either the same as or a subdirectory of `root`.
 One of three values is expected:
     * An array of input directories (e.g. `input: ["data/A", "data/B", "data/C"]`)
     * A single path (e.g. `input: "data/raw_results"`)
     * A path to a directory containing multiple files to be summarized together.
 This should end in an `*`. (e.g. `input: "data/*"`)
 * `format`: This specifies the source of the raw data.
 Default is `peaks11`.
 Supported formats:
     * `peaks11` - html output from Peaks 11.
 Expected values for `input` are directory paths, each of which should contain multiple html files, csv files, and a directory of images.
+* `root`: This specifies the directory in which to look for supporting files.
+If no directory is provided, MSformatR will check if the current working directory is inside of this git repository and use the root directory of the git repo.
+Otherwise, it will use the current working directory.
+If the required supporting files are not found in `root`, it will attempt to download them from the internet.